 I tried the fish and rice dish and didn’t know how I’d feel about the vegan ‘fish’ made of celery root.
 The end result was, however, incredible.
 Not exactly tofish but something of it’s own.
 We also got the Bitoque ‘seitan steak’ with egg – tasty!
 Probably our favourite dine out in Lisbon.

-This turned out to be our most expensive dinner in Lisbon but worth it for a special night out!
-It did include a couple of glasses of wine, a starter, two mains and dessert.
 I like the idea of fresh whole foods but the bowl was maybe too much for me to finish and a bit ‘raw’.
 I preferred the hot dish of wild rice and shroom steak.
-Oh, and their cake of the day was yum:
+Their chocolate cake of the day was yum!

-O Gambuzino
+• O Gambuzino

 Rua dos Anjos 5A, 1150-032 Lisboa

-Another plant-based tapas bar in Lisbon!
-It’s pricey but creative.
+A plant-based tapas bar in Lisbon!
 They have starters, small plates and main dishes of exotic flavour.
 We got the Bibimbap bowl of kimchi, seaweed, mushroom, brown rice topped with ‘egg yolk’.
 We also tried the mushroom-based scallops in green peas foam – very interesting!
+Food was filling and well presented, it’s pricey but creative.
+A pleasant dining spot, but a bit outside the main centre.
+Reservations needed.

 The prettiest bar in Lisbon?
 If you’re into a bright pink, retro disco theme, then yes!
 Machimbombo bar in central Lisbon at the time, was also serving food from Legumi (a vegan sushi restaurant nearby).
 We were able to place our order at the bar and they brought it to the table.
 Machimbombo is mainly a bar but tend to have some vegan food options.
 You can also just visit Legumi to take away.

-Organi Chiado
+• Organi Chiado

 Calçada Nova de São Francisco 2, 1200-300 Lisboa

-Ok, so we’d heard lots of nice things about this place and managed to get here for dinner on one night.
+We’d heard lots of nice things about this place and managed to get here for dinner on one night.
 It’s not a huge space and outdoor seating was closed so they usually require a reservation.
 Their menu is pretty limited since they work with seasonal organic ingredients.
-What we ordered was a simple soup and pasta for mains.
-Taste-wise, it was fresh and wholesome and price-wise, a bit over the top.
-Service was just ok.
-The pecan pie, however, was heavenly.

-Junk Food & Desserts
+Junk Food & Dessert

 Praça Duque de Saldanha 1, 1050-094 Lisboa